wxcctechsummit/holcct2100/labslive/lab5.md

 ### 2. Remote Agent Logout

-- To log out an agent, click **Sign Out** button in the Action field.
-Make sure that you receive a notification that the agent has been successfully logged out.
+- To log out an agent, click **Sign Out** button in the **Action** column.

+- Make sure that you receive a notification that the agent has been successfully logged out.

-Note: You can log out agents who are in the Available, Idle, or Not Responding.
+> **Note:** You can log out agents who are in the Available, Idle, or Not Responding.
 If the agent is in a **Connected** state the Sign Out button will not be available.

 - Go to the Agent desktop and verify the agent status.
 He should receive the notification that the supervisor has signed him out.